inteoryx/StumblingOnUI/README.md

 https://stumblingon.com is a Stumble Upon alternative.
 You click a button and get a random website.
 You can submit your own websites if they are interesting, independent, and fun!

-# StumbleService
+# StumbleServer

-The StumbleService that powers this front end is a separate project.
-I will get it on github and add a link here.
+The service that powers this front end is a separate project.
+Find it here: https://github.com/inteoryx/StumbleServer

 # YouTube